Agent Builder Demo Application

 Copy and paste the example customer review

 Copy the example customer review under 1.
-Copy me and paste it into the input field.
+Copy Review and paste it into the 2.Paste Review text input.

-Click Generate response.
+Click Draft response.
 You’ll see a status message in the UI that the agent is generating a response.
 Once the agent has finished, you’ll see the response in the UI.

 Tour of the demo agent architecture

-The demo agent consists of a UI and a blueprint.
-The UI and the blueprint are connected through the agent’s state and UI triggers.
+The demo agent consists of an interface and a blueprint.
+The interface and blueprint are connected through the agent’s state and UI triggers.

 - Agent state: A set of values that’s shared between the UI and the blueprint.
 Both the UI and the blueprint can reference and update the state.

 - UI trigger: A trigger from the UI that starts the agent’s blueprint.
-In this case, the UI trigger is attached to click events on the Generate response button.
+In this case, the UI trigger is attached to click events on the Draft response button.

 Agent state